 I was channel-surfing with my obnoxiously precocious six-year-old niece Gabby (her full name is Gabrielle Callisto Aphrodite Zimbelman; she was conceived at a Xena convention) when we stumbled upon a rerun of Blaster Patrol.
 “My favorite show!
 Did you write this one, Uncle Ricky?”

-“No, Gabby, I never worked on Blaster Patrol
+“No, Gabby, I never worked on Blaster Patrol, more’s the pity.”

 On the tube, Sam and Janet, the series leads, were being chased by evil alien Greebs and were simultaneously firing blasters and exchanging witty yet affectionate banter.
 “Sigh,” Gabby sighed, “they’re soooooooo in love.
 Are they married?”